Museums

 The Somerset Rural Life Museum in Glastonbury explores working rural life from the 1800s onwards.
 Find out more about accessibility on Rural Life Museum’s plan your visit page.

-All three museums have Facebook groups you can join to find out about events and activities.
+All three museums have Facebook pages you can follow to find out about events and activities.

 Other museums

 Haynes Motor Museum is based in Wincanton.
 Learn about the history of the automobile as a platform for engineering and science.
-Find out more about accessibility, including a map explaining the different sensory experiences through the museum.
+Find out more about accessibility at Haynes, including a map explaining the different sensory experiences through the museum.

 NMRN Fleet Air Arm Museum in Yeovilton is Europe’s largest naval aviation museum.
 Find out more about accessibility on their Fleet Air Arm’s plan a visit page.